takenp/Linux-soft-Raid-monitoring/README.md

 New modern Template for Zabbix v7(6)

-This template gives minimum monitoring of Linux mdadm/soft raids on Zabbix using simple common discovery without any additional steps.
+This template gives a minimum of Linux mdadm/soft raids monitoring on Zabbix using simple common discovery without any additional steps.
 Just "out of the box".

+## Steps

 - Download the template
 - Import it to Zabbix server
 - Add it to a host.

-**What this template does:**
+## What this template does:

 - Discovers md-raids using discovery rule;
 - Adds 4 data items for each raid discovered: